DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/avatar.md

 ### Basic properties

 - `type` - (required) the type of a control, set it to *"avatar"*
-- `key` - (optional)
+- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item (shape, line, group, swimlane)
-- `wrap` - (optional)
+- `wrap` - (optional) allows displaying the external wrapping, *false* by default
 - `target` - (optional) sets an URL to the server-side script that will process file upload, the property is required when an image is sent to the server via the control
 :::note
-While loading an image and sending it to the server via the `target` property, note that the *value* object will be sent to the server.
+While loading an image and sending it to the server via the `target` property, note that the [*value* object](https://docs.dhtmlx.com/suite/form/api/avatar/api_avatar_properties/#description) will be sent to the server.
 The file itself will be recorded in the dataset in the *base64* format.
-You can redefine this logic using the [service methods](#service-methods-and-properties).
+You can redefine this logic using the [service methods](#service-properties-and-methods).
 :::
 - `hidden` - (optional) defines whether a control is hidden, *false* by default
 - `disabled` - (optional) defines whether a control is enabled (*false*) or disabled (*true*), *false* by default